gekographe/cv-1/README.md

 After enjoying web services at home and bringing the benefits of web apps into the office, I became convinced that good software transforms work.
 So this year I learnt how to code.
+I started with a six week part-time online course from UCBerkeley, then left my job to attend Makers Academy full-time for three months.
 I'm ready to work on real projects and mature my skills as a full stack web developer.

+#### Skills

+  - Ruby 2.0 language
+  - Rails 4 framework
+  - Sinatra framework and DataMapper ORM
+  - Object­ oriented principles and design
+  - Test­ driven development with RSpec and Jasmine
+  - Integration testing using Capybara and RSpec
+  - Behaviour driven development with Cucumber
+  - Version control with git and GitHub
+  - PostgreSQL database
+  - JavaScript and jQuery basics
+  - HTML5 and CSS3 with and without Erb, Haml and Sass
+  - Experience with APIs, including Twilio, Stripe and Pusher
+  - Deployment to Heroku

 ### Makers Academy
 #### Web development: Autumn 2013